lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 (Source: [quick/quick.go](https://golang.org/src/testing/quick/quick.go?s=842:885#L16))

-The first step to generate a random float32 value for via generating a random float64 using the [Float64()](https://golang.org/src/math/rand/rand.go?s=5359:5391#L168) function of the [package math/rand](https://golang.org/pkg/math/rand/).
+The first step to generate a random float32 value is by generating a random float64 using the [Float64()](https://golang.org/src/math/rand/rand.go?s=5359:5391#L168) function of the [package math/rand](https://golang.org/pkg/math/rand/).
 This function generates a pseudo-random float64 value between 0.0 and 1.0, e.g. 0.498934.